Hythaam/lister/frontend/README.md

 # Lister Frontend Application

 This document describes how to work with the Vite React frontend application in the Lister project.
+Lister is a gift-list management application.

 ## Development Environment